shrncr/ibm-watsonx-orchestrate-adk/README.md

 2. Make sure you have the following installed:
 - docker
 - docker compose
-- python 3.12
+- python 3.11-3.13
-3. Make sure your ssh key is uploaded to your personal github account
-   1. Run `cat ~/.ssh/id_rsa.pub` and if it returns `cat: /some/path/.ssh/id_rsa.pub: No such file or directory`, run ssh-keygen
-   2. Take the contents printed out by running `cat ~/.ssh/id_rsa.pub` and upload it to [github](https://github.ibm.com/settings/keys)
-4. Run `pip install git+ssh://git@github.ibm.com/WatsonOrchestrate/wxo-clients.git`
+3. Run `pip install -i https://test.pypi.org/simple/ --upgrade ibm-watsonx-orchestrate`
-5. Open a request on wo-tracker for access to the laptop-lite docker registry [here](https://github.ibm.com/WatsonOrchestrate/wo-tracker/issues/new?assignees=sampath-dechu%2C+Rijo-Pius%2C+Eric-Marcoux%2C+mario-briggs&labels=agent-builder%2Corchestrate-lite-access-request&projects=&template=wxo-agent-builder-sdk-access-request.md&title=Orchestrate+Lite+Docker+Registry+Access+Request).
+4. Open a request on wo-tracker for access to the laptop-lite docker registry [here](https://github.ibm.com/WatsonOrchestrate/wo-tracker/issues/new?assignees=sampath-dechu%2C+Rijo-Pius%2C+Eric-Marcoux%2C+mario-briggs&labels=agent-builder%2Corchestrate-lite-access-request&projects=&template=wxo-agent-builder-sdk-access-request.md&title=Orchestrate+Lite+Docker+Registry+Access+Request).
 Once approved the value to put on DOCKER_IAM_KEY will be emailed to you.
-6. Create a watsonx ai instance if you do not have one already and locate your space id.
+5. Create a watsonx ai instance if you do not have one already and locate your space id.
 These can be found [here](https://dataplatform.cloud.ibm.com/developer-access?context=wx).
-7. Create an env file with the following contents
+6. Create an env file with the following contents
 ```env
 DOCKER_IAM_KEY=<will be emailed per step 5>
 WATSONX_APIKEY=<your watsonx ai api key>
 WATSONX_SPACE_ID=<your watsonx ai space id>
 ```

-If you're working on WIPRO, Elevance, or are a PM/ developer on Watson Orchestrate, ping [@eric.marcoux](https://ibm.enterprise.slack.com/team/W3PNE8R3L) for watsonx.ai credentials if you do not have them already.
+If you are PM/ developer/ designer who reports up through Vinod, ping [@eric.marcoux](https://ibm.enterprise.slack.com/team/W3PNE8R3L) for watsonx.ai credentials if you do not have them already.

 ## Reporting issues
-Please raise issues on [wo-tracker](https://github.ibm.com/WatsonOrchestrate/wo-tracker/issues/new?assignees=&labels=type-bug&projects=&template=1-wo-bug-report-template.md&title=BUG%3A+XXX) and include the agent-builder and Defect labels.
+and include the agent-builder and Defect labels.
+Please raise issues on [wo-tracker](https://github.ibm.com/WatsonOrchestrate/wo-tracker/issues/new?assignees=&labels=type-bug&projects=&template=1-wo-bug-report-template.md&title=BUG%3A+XXX)

 ## CLI Documentation